 Food allergy is a severe skin or gastrointestinal response to allergens found in food.
 Thankfully, despite being talked about frequently, it is not as common as most other causes of itching.

 Features: unusual age of onset (very young or over 4 years), often with diarrhoea or vomiting.
 Skin signs are severe and respond poorly to treatment.
+The pattern is similar to atopic dermatitis.

 Lastly, epitheliotropic lymphoma is an extremely rare skin cancer that cases severe itching.
 Autoimmune diseases like pemphigus also have severe skin effects including erosion, scabs and blisters.